aaronkollasch/photomanager/README.md

 }
 ```

+If the photos are stored on an SSD or RAID array, use
+`--storage-type SSD` or `--storage-type RAID` and
+checksum and EXIF checks will be performed by multiple workers.

 ### Collect files into a storage folder
 Now that PhotoManager knows what photos you want to store,
 collect them into a storage folder: